TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-The front page of the other website is a `login panel`:
+The front page on port 8080 shows a `login panel`:

 <br />